tmcclintock/LazyArxiv/README.md

 # LazyArxiv
-Too lazy to read abstracts?
+Too lazy to read the arxiv?
 Use this tool.

 Currently, users will be saved in a text file
 ```